Fryuni/blog/src/content/docs/deep-dive/Astro View Transitions/index.md

 animation, positioning, user interaction and execution of external code during the transition.

-[Astro], as an early-adopter of multiple technologies, already provides integration with this API for users of the framework to take advantage of.
+[Astro] is an early-adopter of multiple technologies and already provides integration with this API for users of the framework to take advantage of.
 It also provides an abstraction on top of that API that does most of the heavy-lifting and wiring of the API, implements an alternative for browsers that don't yet supprot it, and